gikonekos/Space-Panicco-Archive/README.md

 ---

-## Preservation Note
+## Disclaimer

-This repository was created by one of the original authors to preserve the game and its materials for historical purposes.

-All original files are kept in their original form whenever possible.
+This repository is provided for **historical and archival purposes**.

+The software is preserved as originally distributed whenever possible.

+No guarantee is made regarding compatibility with modern systems, emulators, or DOS environments.